-Tim is a Senior Associate in the Property Litigation and Telecommunications teams.
+Tim is a Partner in the Property Litigation and Telecommunications teams.

 He specialises in property management and developer based disputes such as those relating to easements and restrictive covenants, boundaries, nuisance claims, trespass and squatter actions, mortgage claims and breach of contract for the sale of land.